FazeFlynn/AIML-Class/readme.md

 ---

-# **DBSCAN: Density-Based Spatial Clustering of Applications with Noise**
+# **DBSCAN**

-DBSCAN is a popular clustering algorithm that groups data points based on density, making it well-suited for datasets with irregular cluster shapes and noise.
-Here is a comprehensive explanation of DBSCAN and its components:
+DBSCAN ( Density-Based Spatial Clustering of Applications with Noise) is a popular clustering algorithm that groups data points based on density, making it well-suited for datasets with irregular cluster shapes and noise.
+Here is a comprehensive explanation of DBSCAN and its components: [><](#32-dbscan)

 ### **Key Concepts**
 1. **Core Points**: